School board elections offer valuable volunteer opportunities

 There are many ways to help out a candidate or a campaign.
 You could make phone calls or send emails to people you know, distribute written material or post information on social media.
 Some campaigns can supply names of people to contact.
 You also can contact people you know, urging them to vote for the person or cause you favor.
 Another option, both for high school or college teens and adults in Minnesota, is to serve as an election judge (check with your city or county government about this at https://tinyurl.com/3vwy4bax).

 According to Risikat Adesaogun, press secretary and deputy communications director, Office of Minnesota Secretary of State, Steve Simon, about 111 Minnesota school districts are holding an election Nov.
 2. Some are to select school board members, some are to vote on a referendum, and some are a combination.
-The Secretary of State notes that some of the districts holding elections this year include: Anoka-Hennepin Schools, Big Lake Public Schools, Cambridge-Isanti Schools, Monticello Public School District, Princeton Public Schools, and St. Michael-Albertville Public Schools.
+The Secretary of State notes that districts holding elections this year include: Aitkin Public Schools, Anoka-Hennepin Schools, Big Lake Public Schools, Bloomington Public Schools, Burnsville-Eagan-Savage District 191, Caledonia Area Public Schools, Cambridge-Isanti Schools, Central Public Schools (Norwood Young America), Delano Public School District, Eden Prairie Schools, Edina Public Schools, Fridley Public Schools, Hopkins Public Schools, Lakeville Area Schools, Long Prairie-Grey Eagle School District, Minnetonka Public Schools, Monticello Public School District, North Branch Area Public Schools, Richfield Public Schools, District 196, (Rosemount-Apple Valley-Eagan), Princeton Public Schools, Rush City Public Schools, Spring-Lake Park Schools, St. Michael-Albertville Public Schools, St. Louis Park Public Schools, Stillwater Area Public Schools, Upsala Area Schools, Wayzata Public Schools and Westonka Public Schools.

 More information from the Secretary of State is available through these downloads: https://tinyurl.com/4mzrhp3n and https://tinyurl.com/yvvu3w9r.